 There are 9 units divided into 30 weeks of lessons.
-Starting with learning to make key word outlines from a source text about the First Nations peoples through to writing a formal critique of Anne of Green Gables – this program touches base on some of the key moments in Canadian history, along with some Canadians who have made a difference.
+Starting with learning to make keyword outlines from a source text about the First Nations peoples through to writing a formal critique of Anne of Green Gables – this program touches base on some of the important moments in Canadian history, along with some Canadians who have made a difference.

 The Student book has all the information a student will need: a daily work plan, instructions on what they are learning, source texts and examples, practice activities, and a checklist to follow to make sure the work is done properly.
 This workbook will be written in so each child should probably have their own copy in order to do this successfully.

-The Teacher’s Manual gives you as a teacher more information for each lesson.
+The Teacher’s Manual gives the instructor more information for each lesson.
 It essentially shrinks a student page smaller and then adds additional text around the edges in greyed out boxes so you can understand what your child is learning.
 These include suggestions for activities, what parts of the Teaching Structure and Style seminar that lesson is from, tips for helping students through their work, and more.

-Both books offer rich appendices, including information about the MLA format, a polished draft checklist, examples of finished student work for each unit, a list and short description of the 7 recommended additional fiction books, a literature response sheet, as well as vocabulary resources – like lists and quizzes, (plus printed cards you can take out and use for review).
+Both books offer rich appendices, including information about MLA format, a polished draft checklist, examples of finished student work for each unit, a list and short description of the 7 recommended additional fiction books, a literature response sheet, as well as vocabulary resources – like lists and quizzes (plus printed cards you can take out and use for review.)

-What did I have to do with this program?
+What did The Canadian Homeschooler have to do with this program?

 I was the Canadian voice.
 We worked together to create a timeline of some key Canadian historical moments and the people we felt should be included.
 I also wrote most of the source texts included in the book.
 This has been a very exciting project to see unfold and I’m thrilled that my name is on the front cover as co-author.
 This program is a terrific one and I’m happy to have been a part of it.

-This book is not available through the IEW website, but instead, is being distributed through Canadian companies like Classical Education Books.
+This book is not available through the IEW website directly.
+Instead, it is being distributed through Canadian companies like Classical Education Books.